Winter Pest Control 101

 - Sounds: Listen for unexplained skittering or thumping sounds coming from the walls or attic, especially at night, as this is when many pests search for food.

-House mice vary between light and dark shades of grey and brown, with lighter bellies and a rounded body.
-They have black eyes, large ears and hairy tails.
+House mice vary between light and dark shades of grey and brown, with lighter bellies and rounded bodies.
+They have black eyes, large ears, and hairy tails.
 Mice are nocturnal, preferring to scavenge for food and move to other areas of your home while you’re sleeping.
-Though they’ll often eat whatever they can find, they prefer to snack frequently throughout the night on high-fat and high-protein foods like fatty meats, butter, sugars and grains.
+Though they’ll often eat whatever they can find, they prefer to snack frequently throughout the night on high-fat and high-protein foods like fatty meats, butter, sugars, and grains.

 A few signs of house mice in your home are:

-- The presence of mouse nests, which look like piles of random debris, like cardboard, cloth, newspaper and other litter.
+- Mouse nests, which look like piles of random debris, like cardboard, cloth, newspaper, and other litter.

-- Smudges of dirt along baseboards and walls, indicating mouse travel.
+- Smudges of dirt along baseboards and walls indicate mouse travel.

-- Mouse droppings, which are black, cylindrical and usually a quarter of an inch long.
+- Mouse droppings that are black, cylindrical, and usually a quarter of an inch long.

 You might be dealing with Norway rats if you notice things like: